observeinc/aws-sam-apps/docs/forwarder.md

 ## Content Type Overrides

 Filedrop relies on the object content type in order to determine how to parse a file.
 You may encounter situations where the object content type does not accurately reflect the object contents.
-In such cases, you can provide a `ContentTypeOverrides` parameter which adjusts content types based on the object URI being processed.
+In such cases, you can provide a `ContentTypeOverrides` parameter which adjusts content types based on the object being processed.

 The format for `ContentTypeOverrides` is a comma-delimited list of key value pairs.
 Each pair is composed of a regular expression and a content type, separated by `=`.
-Upon processing an object, the forwarder will match each regular expression against the object URI.
+Upon processing an object, the forwarder will match each regular expression against the object source (i.e. `<bucket>/<key>`), .
 Once a match is found, we will use the associated content type.

 The following table lists some example uses of the `ContentTypeOverrides` parameter: